nightshiftmaster/Braingames-console-game/README.md

 "Brain Games" - a suite of five console games, built on the principle of popular mobile applications for pumping the brain.
 Each game asks questions that need to be answered correctly.
-After three correct answers, it is considered that the the game is passed with success and you won.
+After three correct answers, it is considered that the game is passed with success and you won.
 Wrong answers interrupt the game and offer to pass it again.
 Games:
 1) Brain-even.
 Determination of an even number.
 2) Brain-calculator.
 Calculation of mathematical expressions.